What We Stand For

 SB25-183, the horribly named "Coverage for pregnancy related services" bill, will officially add state payments for abortion to the state health insurance plans.
 It's another sad day in Colorado as the state moves even farther from the ASP platform "We recognize that the inalienable right to life, from conception until natural death, must be formally acknowledged by all levels of government."

-2. An attempt to provide some regulation for abortion clinics was voted down by the state legislature even after an 18-year-old girl was killed by the Fort Collins Planned Parenthood last month.
+2. An attempt to provide some regulation for abortion clinics was voted down by the state legislature even after an 18-year-old girl was killed by the Fort Collins Planned Parenthood recently.
 There have been at least three ambulance calls by the Fort Collins Planned Parenthood in the last two months.
 Abortion facilities are less regulated than food trucks in Colorado.

 3. Thanks to HB25-1040 Nuclear Energy is now considered a "clean" energy source in Colorado!
 This is a big deal and in line with our party's stance: "We call for the transition to cooperative ownership of new, sustainable energy sources, with government infrastructure support for those that require it, such as nuclear."